ENDURO ROUTE - SECTION ONE

 For the next 15 kms, the road climbs continuously through more banana plantations, eventually crossing the boundary from the communal area into Tarka Forest Estates at an altitude of 1000m.
 Road conditions within the estate are likely to have been seriously affected by a combination of Cyclone Idai in 2019 and gold panning activities which have lead to large scale environmental degradation.
 One of the highlights of this section is the view southwards over the Rusitu River valley from the knife edge firebreak (1219m) on the south eastern corner of Tarka Estate.

 From there, the road descends for the next 4 kms to a river crossing at 915m where there is more evidence of the terrible effects of gold panning.
-The next 18 kms along the main road through the forest estate vary from reasonable to very poor as the route climbs past the Chisengu Sawmill to the highest point of the section (1588m AMSL) at the 77km mark from Fiddler's.
+The next 18 kms along the main road through the forest estate vary from reasonable to very poor as the route climbs past the Chisengu Sawmill to the highest point of the section (1588m AMSL) at the 74.7km mark from Fiddler's.

 The final 25 kms into Chimanimani see the route circumnavigating the Green Mount range via the Orange Grove road to enter Chimanimani village along the tar road linking it to the National Park and the Chimanimani Range.

-For those wishing to overnight in Chimanimani, there is the old Chimanimani Hotel in the village as well as various self-catering and bed and breakfast options.
+For those wishing to overnight in Chimanimani, there are various self-catering and bed and breakfast options.
 These include The Frog and Fern, The Farmhouse, Kweza Lodge and the popular lodge, HEAVEN, where there is a restaurant and pub.
 If you have time to spare, a visit to the stunningly beautiful Bridal Veil Falls is well worth it.
 See the Overnight Stops page.